What you can do

 - Write to members of the Legislative Council

 Read the End of Life Choice Newsletters for ideas for your discussion with your MP.

 Read the latest SAVES Bulletin.

-Familiarise yourself with some of the latest information through the Resources and About/VAD Partners pages on this website.
+Familiarise yourself with some of the latest information through links on the Resources page.

 Tell SAVES what your local MP thinks about Voluntary Assisted Dying

 After you contact your MP, tell SAVES what happened.
 What was their response.
 What arguments did they use.
 What questions did they have.

 Create a community event